mikkipastel/pythonZipAttach/README.md

 # pythonZipAttach
-attach zip file with password by python which I need to recheck in my matchine
+attach zip file with password by python version 3.3

-python version 3.3